Marlboro County Special Warranty Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Marlboro County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Marlboro County that you need to transfer you would only need to order our forms once for all of your properties in Marlboro County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Marlboro County you only need to order once.

 A limited warranty deed can be used to transfer title to real estate in South Carolina.
 A limited warranty deed may also be called a special warranty deed.
 This type of deed is commonly used in commercial real estate transactions in this state.
 A conveyance of real estate in South Carolina will pass the entire interest of the grantor in the property described to the grantee, unless a different intention is clearly expressed in the deed (27-5-130).
 A statutory form for a conveyance of real property in fee simple is presented in 27-7-10 of the South Carolina General Code.
 This form can be used for a limited warranty deed, as section 27-7-20 of the South Carolina General Code provides that the statutory form does not force anyone to insert the clause of warranty and also does not prevent a person from inserting any other clause.
 In a limited warranty deed, the grantor will warrant and defend the title to the property to the grantee, the grantee's heirs, successors, and assigns against the said grantor and his successors and assigns.